 Connect with Academic Achievement

-Work with educators to find ways for them to incorporate the learning points during the event in their classroom curriculum or practice.
+Work with educators to find ways for them to incorporate the learning and discussion points during the event in their classroom curriculum or practice.

 Host these events as a one-shot deal, in isolation from the rest of the school culture.